bushstas/classy-loader/README.md

 ```

 ### $name
-Merges a class name or an array of class names from a variable.<br>
+Merges a class name or an array of class names from a variable.
-The loader automatically adds import of required module for class name merging.<br>
+The loader automatically adds import of required module for class name merging.
 The variable should already contain classes with prefixes or be already obfuscated.
 ```javascript
 render() {